rust-lang/rust/text/0000-associated-type-bounds.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-The surface syntax `Trait<AssociatedType: Bounds>` should desugar to `Trait<AssociatedType = impl Bounds>` anywhere it appears.
-This syntax does not introduce any new semantics that the availability of `impl Bounds` does not already introduce.
+The surface syntax `T: Trait<AssociatedType: Bounds>` should always desugar to a pair of bounds: `T: Trait` and `<T as Trait>::AssociatedType: Bounds`.
+Rust currently allows both of those bounds anywhere a bound can currently appear;
+the new syntax does not introduce any new semantics.

+Additionally, the surface syntax `impl Trait<AssociatedType: Bounds>` turns into a named type variable `T`, universal or existential depending on context, with the usual bound `T: Trait` along with the added bound `<T as Trait>::AssociatedType: Bounds`.

+Meanwhile, the surface syntax `dyn Trait<AssociatedType: Bounds>` desugars into `dyn Trait<AssociatedType = T>` where `T` is a named type variable `T` with the bound `T: Bounds`.

 # Drawbacks
 [drawbacks]: #drawbacks

-With the introduction of the `impl Trait` syntax, Rust code can already express this using the desugared form.
+Rust code can already express this using the desugared form.
 This proposal just introduces a simpler surface syntax that parallels other uses of bounds.
 As always, when introducing new syntactic forms, an increased burden is put on developers to know about and understand those forms, and this proposal is no different.
 However, we believe that the parallel to the use of bounds elsewhere makes this new syntax immediately recognizable and understandable.

 # Rationale and alternatives
 [alternatives]: #alternatives